 The more frequently the child receives appropriate therapy, the better his/her long term prognosis.

 The presence of other disorders with apraxia (such as hearing loss, dysarthria, etc.) will generally indicate a poorer prognosis than when apraxia presents as the only disorder/delay for a child.
 A “pure apraxia,” however, is not the norm.
 When a child is neurologically different in one way, it often means they will exhibit learning/motor/behavior issues in other areas of their development.
-Additionally, children with apraxia do not have the opportunity to interact with peers and adults in a typical way, and so are at greater risk for developing/exhibiting social, behavioral, language, etc. delays and disorders because of the apraxia.
+Additionally, children with apraxia do not have the opportunity to interact with peers and adults in a typical way, and so are at greater risk for developing/exhibiting social, behavioral, language, etc. delays and disorders as a ramification of the disorder.

 A child who has a positive response to working with a therapist on increasing his/her speech intelligibility has a better prognosis than the child who is resistant or ambivalent towards his/her therapy.